planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

 A web mapping server can also (when allowed) return the actual geographic data that comprise the map images.
-One can think of the geographic data as the “source code” of the map.
+One can think of the geographic data as the "source code" of the map.
 This allows users to create their own maps and applications from the data, convert data between certain formats, and be able to do raw geographic analysis of data.
 The protocol used to return geographic feature data is called Web Feature Service (WFS).

 --------------------------------------------------